ksbharaj/meusberger_scraper/README.md

 - "FW Parts": Parts for change moulds
 - "FM Parts": Parts for micro moulds
 - "H Parts": H 1000 Clamping system
-- "E Parts": Components
+- "E Parts": Miscellaneous Components

-NOTE: "E Parts" currently takes a considerable amount of time to run- up to 3 hours, as it contains atealst 2000+ parts (this can/will be optimized).
+NOTE: "E Parts" currently takes quite a while to run- up to 3 hours, as it contains at least 2000+ parts (this can/will be optimized).

 ### Example Usage: